 Alzheimer’s Family Center and the Caregiver Resource Center of Orange County have been community partners across several decades.
-We are mutually committed to supporting Orange County families coping with the multiple, complex demands of caregiving.
+We are mutually committed to supporting Orange County families and providing help for Alzheimer’s caregivers who are coping with the multiple, complex demands of caregiving.

 Help for Alzheimer’s caregivers can be found at the Caregiver Resource Center of Orange County, a non-profit organization and trusted partner for Orange County families coping with the physical, emotional, and ﬁnancial responsibilities of caregiving.
 Since 1988, the CRC has assisted thousands of families who care for a frail adult over age sixty or, care for an adult who has brain impairing conditions including: Alzheimer’s disease, Parkinson’s disease, multiple sclerosis (MS), Lou Gehrig’s disease (ALS), traumatic brain injury, and Huntington’s disease.
 Services include: Family Consultation, Assessment and Care Planning, Counseling, Support Groups, Respite, and Education.